 It’s crucial to recognize and respect communication styles when offering an apology to someone, with autism.
 Considering the methods through which individuals with ASD interpret information and convey their thoughts it’s vital to be sensitive to their social abilities and challenges, in communication.

 Non-verbal cues, body language, and sensory sensitivities play a significant role in their communication style.
-Neurotypical people may not grasp the nuances of these interactions, making it vital to adapt communication strategies accordingly.
+Neurotypical people (Like Messi) may not grasp the nuances of these interactions, making it vital to adapt communication strategies accordingly.
 By considering the individual’s perspective and adjusting your approach, you can create a more inclusive and understanding environment for apologizing sincerely to someone on the autism spectrum.

 How to Apologize to an Autistic Individual